finos/FDC3/docs/intents/ref/CreateInteraction.md

 ---
 # `CreateInteraction`

-Create an interaction with a list of contacts.
+Create a record documenting an interaction (calls, meetings, etc.) between a list of contacts.

 ## Intent Name